ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/synchronization/destinations/get.dotnet.markdown

-﻿#Commands : GetDestinationsAsync
+#Commands : GetDestinationsAsync

-**GetDestinationsAsync** is used to retrieve all configured synchronization destinations.
+**GetDestinationsAsync** is used to retrieve all the configured synchronization destinations.

 ## Syntax